 Some people with frontotemporal dementia become uninhibited, resulting in increasingly inappropriate behavior.
 They may speak rudely.
 Their interest in sex may increase abnormally.

 Behavior may become impulsive and compulsive.
 They may repeat the same action over and over.
 They may walk to the same location every day.
-They may compulsively pick up and manipulate random objects and put objects in their mouth.
-They may suck or smack their lips.
-They may overeat or eat only one type of food.

 People with this type of frontotemporal dementia neglect personal hygiene.